Track Exactly How Much

 Replace all references to the Popup Maker ID number used below with the ID number

-to find the ID number assigned to your popup by the plugin.
+to find the ID number the plugin assigned to your popup.

 */